papyrusphp/domain-event-registry/README.md

   Papyrus\DomainEventRegistry\DomainEventRegistry:
     class: Papyrus\DomainEventRegistry\InMemory\InMemoryDomainEventRegistry
     arguments:
       # Ideally, create a class loader (with caching) to use as input for the registry
       $eventClassNames:
         - Name\Space\SomeDomainEvent
         - Name\Space\AnotherDomainEvent

+  Papyrus\DomainEventRegistry\DomainEventNameResolver\DomainEventNameResolver:
+    class: Papyrus\DomainEventRegistry\DomainEventNameResolver\NamedDomainEvent\NamedDomainEventNameResolver

+  # Only use the decorator if you would like to use BOTH the Class-based- as Named- DomainEventNameResolver
+  ClassBasedDomainEventNameResolverDecorator:
+    decorates: Papyrus\DomainEventRegistry\DomainEventNameResolver\DomainEventNameResolver

+  Papyrus\DomainEventRegistry\DomainEventNameResolver\ClassBased\ClassBasedDomainEventNameResolver: ~
 ```